damian-pastorini/reldens-docs/minimum-required-contents-creation.md

 - At this point, by default the class paths generator should have created your classes by all `disabled`.
 - Start, your server, go to the `admin panel` > `Classes & Levels` >  `Class Paths` > edit each, set the enabled = true, and save.

-`[Know but v4.0.0-beta.38.3]` - Fix the records directly in the database with a query like the following:
+`[Know bug v4.0.0-beta.38.3]` - Fix the records directly in the database with a query like the following:

 ```
 UPDATE `skills_class_path` SET `enabled` = 1;